CodeN3rd/Construction-Website-Template/README.md

 # Construction-Bootstrap-Template
-A Construction template setup for new clients who want a basic information website from FAI Marketing Inc.
+A Construction template setup for new clients who want a basic information website from Love's Web Firm.

-## Setup Agency ##
+## Setup Construction ##
 _Here are the steps to install Construction on Clients Server_
 ```
 1) Setup Ubuntu Server